 A total of 12 projects have been selected for this fourth round of Trellis, with projects in Bangladesh, Ethiopia, Ghana, Guatemala, Kenya, Malawi, Mali, Nepal and Zambia.

+See details of the organization proposal process and student application process below, including important dates.
 We will be updating the website with details of the new Trellis projects, once selections are finalized.

 The Horticulture Innovation Lab has completed three rounds of Trellis Fund projects, for a total of 38 projects in 15 Feed the Future focus countries.